Go Back

 Cuisine: Japanese

-Category: Pickles, Vegan, Vegetable
+Category: Pickles, Plant-Based, Vegetable

 Keyword: cucumber

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe